 to walk through the list and publish each one of its elements in parallel

 as a value.
-The library function each
+The library function each does exactly that.

-Suppose we want to send the message invite
+Suppose we want to send the message invite to each email

-address in the list inviteList
+address in the list inviteList:

 each(inviteList) >address> Email(address, invite)